 Before we can install Vagrant on our instance, we need to ensure our packages are up to date and we have installed Virtualbox and dpkg.
 The commands below are used to satisfy these prerequisites.

-sudo apt-get install dpkg-dev virtualbox-dkms
+sudo apt-get update sudo apt-get install dpkg-dev virtualbox-dkms

 To install vagrant on our instance, we use the commands below.
 After installing, execute the vagrant command to confirm installation was successful

 To complete our set up, we need to install missing kernel headers and reconfigure DKMS